‘Enforce Florida law’: DeSantis vows to win cruise lawsuit, levy fines against cruise lines

 LAKELAND, Fla.
 (WFLA) — In Lakeland on Friday, Gov. Ron DeSantis vowed to win Florida’s lawsuit against the CDC…while at the same time promising to “enforce Florida law” and fine cruise lines that require vaccinated passengers.

-Two days after the CDC finally issued approval for the first real cruise from an American port in more than a year, DeSantis said he wasn’t budging on a state law that authorizes a $5,000 fine per passenger.
+Two days after the CDC issued approval for the first real cruise from an American port in more than a year, DeSantis said he wasn’t budging on a new state law based that authorizes a $5,000 fine per passenger.

 “We’re going to enforce Florida law,” said Gov. DeSantis when asked by 8 On Your Side’s Staci DaSilva whether he’s prepared to levy the fines.
 “In fact, I have no choice but to enforce it.
 I took an oath to enforce it.
 You don’t pass laws and then not enforce it against giant corporations.
 It doesn’t work that way.
 Everybody is equal under the law.”

-The CDC approved both test cruises and real cruises this week out of American ports, the first to come or go from the U.S. since the CDC effectively shut down cruising in March 2020 with its No Sail Order.
+This week, the CDC approved both test cruises and real cruises out of American ports starting in June.
+They’ll be the first ships to come or go from the U.S. since the CDC effectively shut down cruising in March 2020 with its No Sail Order.

-In October, the CDC issued a Conditional Sail Order allowing cruise lines to take two different routes back to the seas: move through a 4-phase process that includes test cruises to prove their Covid-19 protocols work or go directly to revenue-generating cruises by requiring nearly all crew and passengers to be vaccinated.
+In October, the CDC issued a Conditional Sail Order, providing cruise lines two different routes back to the seas: move through a 4-phase process that includes test cruises to prove their Covid-19 protocols work, or go directly to revenue-generating cruises by requiring nearly all crew and passengers to be vaccinated.

-At the time, vaccines were not readily available, so no cruise lines were able to meet the guidelines, and no ships sailed.
-After the CDC issued several more guidelines over the following months and still no ships sailed, the state of Florida finally filed a lawsuit against the CDC in April.”
+At the time, vaccines were not readily available, so no cruise lines were able to meet the guidelines.
+After several more guidelines were issued over the following months and still no ships sailed, the state of Florida filed a lawsuit against the CDC in early April.

 DeSantis guaranteed Florida will win the case, which has been in court-ordered mediation this week and will continue next week.